6 Things to Do While You Wait on God

 So now what?
 Do you just sit here?
 Scroll your phone?
 Lose your mind?

-No. Waiting on God does not mean doing nothing.
+No. Waiting on God doesn't mean doing nothing.
 It means doing the right things while you wait.
 Here are six of them.

 1. Be Faithful with What You Already Have